MattechLab/monalisa/_sources/2-5_coil_sensitivity_map.rst.txt

 Coil Sensitivity Estimation
 ---------------------------

-The first estimation is done using the following to functions:
+The first estimation is done using the following two functions:

 .. code-block:: matlab